 CAPS is now offering "Virtual Walk-In" Appointments in addition to regular Intake, Individual and Group Appointments.
-Call 951-827-5531, Select Option 2 and leave a message requesting a same day "Virtual Walk-In" Appointment.
-You will receive a call back shortly and we will schedule you for a brief consultation with a CAPS clinician.
+Call 951-827-5531, Select Option 2 to schedule a same day "Virtual Walk-In" Appointment.
+If you leave a message, you will receive a call back shortly and we will schedule you for a brief consultation with a CAPS clinician.
 Please Note: This is NOT a crisis line or a therapy visit.

 Immediate Changes to Service Delivery: Effective March 16, 2020

 Modality of Services: In an effort to minimize spread of the virus, CAPS has moved to providing support through TeleMental Health only (phone or secure videoconfernencing).

 Availability: Due to campus closure staffing restrictions and personal circumstances, a specific provider’s availability may shift quickly and unexpectedly.

 Duration: The circumstances are evolving and we will do our best to ensure that we keep our clients and campus up to date as decisions are made regarding service delivery.